-The University of New England School of Social Work participates in the Graduate Centralized Application Service (GradCAS).
+The University of New England School of Social Work campus-based program (CBP) participates in the Graduate Centralized Application Service (GradCAS).
 All applicants are required to apply online through this service.

 Completion of Bachelor’s Degree from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.

 - All applicants are required to submit official transcripts from all colleges and universities attended.
-Official transcripts should be sent directly to GradCAS.
-Please see the GradCAS application for additional information and instructions.
+Please refer to the GradCAS (CBP) or Online application (OP) for additional information and instructions.

 - Applicants who have not yet completed a Bachelor’s degree must submit a current official transcript.

-Two (2) letters of reference are required* – submitted via GradCAS
+Two references are required* – submitted via GradCAS (CBP) or Online (OP).

 - References should come from individuals who can speak to your academic abilities and/or professional experiences.

-- All reference requests are sent electronically via the GradCAS application service.
+- All reference requests are sent electronically via the GradCAS (CBP) or Online application (OP) service.

 - All applicants are required to demonstrate graduate-level writing skills.

-- Please refer to the GradCAS application for specific writing prompts and additional information.
+- Please refer to the GradCAS (CBP) or Online application (OP) for specific writing prompts and additional information.

-- A current resume or CV is required and should be uploaded directly to the GradCAS application.
+- A current resume or CV is required and should be uploaded directly to the GradCAS (CBP) or Online application (OP).

 International applicants and those with foreign degrees and coursework are required to satisfy the following additional requirements:

 - Official credential evaluation by World Education Service (WES), confirming degree and grade equivalency to that of a U.S. bachelor’s degree.
-The completed credential evaluation should be sent directly to GradCAS.
+The completed credential evaluation should be sent directly to GradCAS (CBP) or your online enrollment specialist (OP).
 Please refer to the International Admissions section of the UNE website for more information on the type of credential evaluation required for admission review.